VibeHistorian/VibeComposer/README.md

 #### How to use it:
 1. Click 'Compose' to hear a preview of a track.

-    1a. (optional) Make adjustments to the instruments or other settings, and click 'Regenerate' to hear the new changes.
+    1a. (optional) Make any adjustments you want, then click 'Regenerate' to hear the new changes.

-    1b. (optional) If you like what you hear, enable Arrangement and listen to the full arranged track.
+    1b. (optional) If you like what you hear, enable 'Arrangement' and listen to the full arranged track.

 2. Drag'n'Drop into your DAW, or just save it for later use.